Qutaiba Ahmed Badawi

-Qutaiba Ahmed Badawi (قتيبة أحمد بدوي) is a Syrian government official who is currently serving as the Director of the General Authority for Land and Sea Ports since 31 December 2024.
-Previously, Badawi held prominent roles under Hay'at Tahrir al-Sham, including managing the Bab al-Hawa border crossing, serving as director of crossings, and as the Emir of Idlib sector.
+Qutaiba Ahmed Badawi (قتيبة أحمد بدوي) is a Syrian government official who is currently serving as the Director of the General Authority for Borders and Customs since 23 November 2025.
+Previously, Badawi held prominent roles under Hay'at Tahrir al-Sham, including managing the Bab al-Hawa border crossing, serving as director of crossings, the Emir of Idlib sector and as the Director of the General Authority for Land and Sea Ports.

 Career

 On 31 December 2024, Badawi was appointed as the Director of the General Directorate of Customs by Syrian Prime Minister Mohammed al-Bashir of the Syrian caretaker government.
 It was established as a part of restructuring efforts in Syria’s management of border crossings and maritime affairs in the aftermath of the fall of the Assad regime.

 During the Syrian civil war

 Badawi was known by the alias "Al-Maghyara Binnesh" (coming from Binnesh, Idlib) during his tenure with Hay'at Tahrir al-Sham, where he was responsible for managing border crossings and economic activities in opposition-controlled areas.